lexibank/tlopo/out/references.md

 - <a id="source-Thaman1987"> </a>Thaman, R. R. 1987.
 Plants of Kiribati: a listing and analysis of vernacular names.
 Atoll Research Bulletin 296: 1--43.
 - <a id="source-Thaman1989"> </a>Thaman, R. R. 1989.
 Agrodeforestation and the neglect of trees: threat to the well-being of Pacific societies.
 Noumea: South Pacific Commission.
 - <a id="source-Thaman1994"> </a>Thaman, R. R. 1994.
 Ethnobotany ofPacific island coastal plants.
 In Morrison, Geraghty & Crowl, 1994: 147-184.
-- <a id="source-ThamanandTebanond"> </a>Thaman, R. R. & Temakei Tebano. n.d.
+- <a id="source-ThamanandTabanond"> </a>Thaman, R. R. & Temakei Tabano. n.d.
 Kiribati plant and fish Names: A preliminary listing.
 Atoll Research Programme, University of the South Pacific.
 - <a id="source-Thepkanjana1986"> </a>Thepkanjana, Kingkarn.
 1986.
 Serial verb constructions in Thai.
 PhD dissertation, University of Michigan.
 - <a id="source-ThibaultandGuyot1987"> </a>Thibault, J.-C. & I. Guyot.
 1987.
 Notes on the seabirds of Wallis and Futuna Islands, south west Pacific Ocean.
 Bulletin of the British Ornithologists Club 107: 63-68.
 - <a id="source-ThibaultandRives1975"> </a>Thibault, J.-C. & C. I. Rives.
 1975.
 Oiseauxde Tahiti.
 Papeete: Editions duPacifique.